How to Fix Laminate Floor Gaps

 Every laminate manufacturer recommends that their product sit inside its new home for a week or so to acclimatize to the humidity there.
 And while this is reasonable advice, it’s not going to stop something that looks like shrinkage but isn’t.
 It’s not unusual for gaps to develop between the ends of laminate flooring pieces months or years after installation, and the result looks like exactly like shrinkage.
 Gaps form where the end of one board meets another, and these gaps can vary in size.
 Despite appearances, the issue is actually caused by individual pieces of laminate sliding away from neighbouring pieces along the ends under foot traffic, not gaps caused by drying.

 Most laminates these days click together on their long edges during installation, but on some designs the end joints are just ordinary tongue and groove connections.
-No clicking, no locking action to resist pulling apart.
+No clicking, no locking action to prevent pieces from sliding next to each other and pulling apart on the ends.
 The boards are free to slide apart, at least in theory.
 If the click joints along the edges of boards don’t offer enough friction, pieces of laminate can slide relative to each other, moving into the clearance gap intentionally left between the flooring and the walls at the perimeter of each room.
 This gap is covered by baseboards, so you can’t see it, but the laminate is still free to slide underneath the trim.
 End-gap openings on laminate floors happen most often in high traffic areas during winter, when the air is driest, the click joints are loosest, and foot traffic is free to cause little bits of movement that add up.

 Glue for Laminate Flooring: How to Fix Gaps